eval-protocol/eval-protocol/README.md

 # Eval Protocol (EP)

-EP is an open protocol that standardizes how developers author evals for large language model (LLM) applications.
+EP is an open specification, pytest wrapper, and suite of tools that standardizes how developers author evals for large language model (LLM) applications.

 - [Documentation](https://evalprotocol.io)